top of page

 Investment: Time and Money

-The objective and mission of a club should be finding a college for every player on the roster.
-This includes Division 1, 2, and 3 as well as NAIA options.
+The mission of our club is to find a college for every player on the roster that wants to play in college.
+This includes Division 1, 2, and 3 as well as NAIA and Juco options.

 Finding players a college that they will stay at, are able to compete at, and ultimately leave with a degree.